zukunft/zukunft.com/docs/code_functions_all.md

 \-- view
     \-- url_to_html
         \-- frontend - create the HTML code based on the given url
+\-- cached page
+    \-- url_to_html_cached
+        \-- frontend - create the html code for the given url and use the cached html pages
+    \-- url_cache_key
+        \-- frontend - the canonical cache key of a view-only page request
     \-- execute_and_next
         \-- frontend - react to a user action such as pressing the save button on an edit form:
     \-- show_view